Introduction to libraries

 We use several Adobe XD libraries to serve the consumers of the Red Hat Digital Design System and other web tools.
 Depending on your needs, you may request an invite to access one or more of our libraries.
 Each library is updated regularly so rest assured you will always be working with the latest colors, character styles, components, and more.
 To learn how to use libraries, watch the following video.

-All of our libraries are maintained in XD, it needs to be installed so you can use features like Component States and Prototyping.
-After XD is installed, your Adobe account needs to be switched to the Adobe for Teams plan.
+All of our libraries are maintained in Adobe XD and Adobe Creative Cloud.
+They need to be installed so you can use features like Component States and Prototyping.
+Once a license is granted, Associates can install their desired app(s) from within Adobe Creative Cloud.
 Contact your manager for further assistance if necessary.

 Our design system includes the following libraries.

 - Design system kit - Themed assets used to build Red Hat web properties

 - FTS starter kit - Flexible Template System (FTS) patterns that can be customized in XD and built in Drupal

 - Brand icon library - Icons created and used by the Brand team